MPP Mission Statement

-- PLCY699W: Policy Engagement Project I (2 credits; recommended prerequisite: PLCY688T)
+- PLCY699W: Policy Engagement Project A (2 credits; recommended prerequisite: PLCY688T)

 - PLCY790: Policy Engagement Project B (3 credits; prerequisite: PLCY699W)

-As part of their 48 credits, students have the option of pursuing one (or two) specializations, choosing either one of the pre-designed specializations or a self-designed specialization approved by the academic advisor and a suitable faculty advisor.
+While specialization is optional, the 48-credit curriculum allows students to pursue one or two specializations, choosing either one of the pre-designed specializations or an individualized specialization approved by the academic advisor and a suitable faculty advisor.
 Our pre-designed specializations reflect the unique strengths of the School: